Four Corners Model for Payment Security: 3. Issuer

 The card payment network might also be a private, closed-loop network, such as a domestic scheme.

 The Issuer bank handles the manufacturing of its payment cards and management of the cards’ associated cryptography.
 Generally, this is done with a card integrator company.

 4. Acquirer

 The Acquirer provides the tools used by the Merchant to accept payment cards.
 Often, the Acquirer is a third-party system that may not directly be the bank where the Merchant has an account.
-The Acquire typically provides the Merchant with the hardware and software needed to process transactions involving card payments.
+The Acquirer typically provides the Merchant with the hardware and software needed to process transactions involving card payments.

 The Acquirer manages the final return codes for the payment transactions.
 These codes will either be an authorization for the charge or a decline of the transaction.
-The Acquirer’s job within the Four Corners Model is to authorize payment from the Cardholder to the Merchant when a good or service is purchased.
+The Acquirer's job within the Four Corners Model is to authorize payment from the Cardholder to the Merchant when a good or service is purchased.